mach-composer/mach-composer-cli/docs/src/topics/deployment/components.md

 In this section a couple of methods – for various cloud providers – will be described.

 !!! tip "Second stage deployment"
-    The second stage deployment is described in the ['MACH configuration deployment' section](./config/components.md)
+    The second stage deployment is described in the [MACH configuration deployment section](./config/components.md)

 ## Package